Zyst/zyst.io/_posts/2019-09-12-thoughts-on-world-coherency.markdown

 ## In defense of the 3D Chatroom with a combat minigame, and instances

-One of the parts that struck me about the document was one of the last entries, copying a part of the relevant section:
+One of the parts that stuck with me the most about the document was one of the last entries.
+Copying a part of the relevant section:

 > If you do not believe that transmog is counteractive to the MMORPG, then what you might be more interested in is a 3D chatroom with a universe and aesthetic as rich and detailed as WoW's, with some combat adventures here and there.